A roller is just a roller, right?

 Not all fibers are created equal.
 With roller covers, like any textile item, the quality level of the chosen fiber ends up dictating the richness of the fabric being produced.
 Wooster works closely with our fabric suppliers to choose and then modify fibers to ensure that they hold and release coatings better than competitive covers.

 Made at our headquarters in Ohio, Wooster rollers covers are closely monitored for consistent quality.
-Our professional rollers and manufactured on a 2-ply polypropylene core that resists water, solvents, and cracking.
+Our professional rollers are manufactured on a 2-ply polypropylene core that resists water, solvents, and cracking.

 The multiple steps to finishing a roller cover include: fluffing up fibers, trimming off excess, beveling the ends, and vacuuming loose fibers.
 How well these processes are completed can dictate how well a cover paints.
 Inferior fabrics, those with lower-quality fibers, can be damaged during professional-level finishing process.
 We take pride in the exceptional performance results of our unique fabrics and proprietary finishing methods.